trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Conclusion

-Analysis of the packet capture identified **10.1.9.101** as the compromised workstation responsible for the majority of malicious network activity.
-Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the malware's observed communication sequence, identified attacker-controlled infrastructure, and revealed outbound SMTP communications associated with the **eraqron.shop** mail server.
-The investigation documented multiple indicators of compromise (IOCs), including malicious domains and IP addresses, and mapped the observed adversary behaviors to the MITRE ATT&CK framework using **T1071.004 (DNS)**, **T1071.001 (Application Layer Protocol)**, and **T1041 (Exfiltration Over C2 Channel)**.
+Analysis of the packet capture identified 10.1.9.101 as the compromised workstation responsible for the majority of the observed network communications associated with the malware infection.Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the malware's communication sequence, identified the external infrastructure contacted during execution, and revealed outbound SMTP communications associated with the eraqron.shop mail server.
+The investigation documented multiple indicators of compromise (IOCs), including observed domains and IP addresses associated with the malware's activity, and mapped the observed adversary behaviors to the MITRE ATT&CK framework using T1071.004 (DNS), T1071.001 (Application Layer Protocol), and T1041 (Exfiltration Over C2 Channel).
 This investigation demonstrates how systematic packet analysis can identify compromised systems, reconstruct malware communications, and produce evidence-based findings suitable for Digital Forensics and Incident Response (DFIR) investigations.